 Harry works for a FENSA Approved installation company.
 He's on a mission to help professionalise installers and protect homeowners across the UK, so he started this advice column.

-This may sound a little boring, but there is more to windows than just picking the ones you like the look of (sorry to say that).
-You have to think about building regulations, certification (when selling your home), thermal performance etc. Then on top of that, you have to make sure you dont get a cowboy fitter&..So what do you need to know?
-This post will give you the basics
+There is far more to windows than just picking the ones you like the look of.
+We're afraid to say that there is much to consider when choosing new windows than simply what they look like.
+You have to think about building regulations, certification (when selling your home), thermal performance etc. Then, on top of that, you have to make sure you don't get a cowboy fitter...

 FENSA was set up by all the key industry bodies and trade associations the glass and glazing federation (GGF) at the request of the Communities and Local Government Department to allow registered companies to self-certify that their installations comply with the building regulations.
 This makes life easier for the industry, but also for consumers.
 Today FENSA is still very much industry-led in terms of its relationship with key trade bodies and with those companies that register as FENSA fitters.

 FENSA informs local authorities of all completed registered installations and will issue a certificate to the homeowner confirming compliance.
-Any installation undertaken by a company that isnt registered or by you as a DIY project has to have full local authority building control approval.
+Any installation undertaken by a company that isn't registered, or by you as a DIY project, has to have full local authority building control approval.
 It is worth noting that the authorities know of all registered companies in the area and can easily identify unauthorised installations.

-Before you sign a contract to buy your new replacement glazing, ask if your installer can self certify ie if they are a FENSA Fitter.
-In not, then you know you need to pop down the council and request an application for approval under the building regulations but that is all a lot of time and effort, you will probably find it a lot easier just to use a FENSA Fitter in the first place.
+If not, then you know you need to pop down the council and request an application for approval under the building regulations - but that is all a lot of time and effort, you will probably find it a lot easier just to use a FENSA fitter in the first place.
+If you're thinking of installing windows yourself with some DIY, FENSA certificates won't be as easy to come by as if you work with a registered fitter to complete the job to the required standards, who can also self-certify upon completion.

 Check that you use a FENSA Approved Installer but also check the following: